-My husband hates the beach.
-I am not sure which he dislikes more, the risk of sunburn or the annoying feeling of sand in between his toes.
-Plus, I am neurotic about letting my kids anywhere near water, so he has to put up with me too.
+My husband doesn’t enjoy the beach.
+I am not sure which he dislikes more, the risk of sunburn or the feeling of sand in his shoes.
+The kids, on the other hand, can’t wait to dive in.

 Sounds of “I’m thirsty!” and “It’s hot!” break me out of my daydream.